 For some time now, Tony has been exploring the visual possibilities of altered books.
-Choosing vintage and antiquarian texts, he carefully cuts through one page at a time to reveal existing images in a three dimensional collage.
+Choosing from vintage encyclopedias and dictionaries, discarded text books, old atlases and graphic novels he carefully cuts through one page at a time to reveal existing images in a three dimensional collage.
 The results allow the contents and imagery of long outdated material to be viewed in a manner that is both exciting and thought provoking.

-Tony is currently represented by Jonathan Ferrara Gallery in New Orleans and Seager/Gray Gallery in Mill Valley, California.
+Tony is currently represented exclusively by Jonathan Ferrara Gallery in New Orleans.

-My decades long career in contemporary jazz directly informs my work as a visual artist.
+My lifetime experiences as a composer and performer directly inform my work as a visual artist.
 Music, for me, has always had a visual component, with the diverse elements of music suggesting colors, shapes and textures.
-The juxtaposition of abstract shapes which come together as I work on a book, is very much how I perceive the interplay of melody, harmony and rhythm.
+Conversely, the juxtaposition of abstract shapes which come together as I work on a book, is very much how I perceive the interplay of melody, harmony and rhythm.

-I prefer working with vintage books and encyclopedias.
-The eclectic photos and illustrations represent material that is long out of date, yet offer a fascinating window into our past.
-Ultimately, I hope to provide a perspective on the transitory nature of what earlier generations understood to be factual, and offer insight into the way ever evolving media has shaped contemporary perspectives.
+It is important to note that every piece that I have done, regardless of size or style, employs visual elements and text from only one book at a time.
+Using material from a single source, including eclectic photos and illustrations created and printed in a similar manner, is an obvious organizing factor.
+Ultimately, by altering and reorganizing content that is often long out of date, I hope to provide a perspective on the transitory nature of what earlier generations understood to be factual, and offer insight into the way ever evolving media has shaped contemporary perspectives.